 When a patient comes into our clinic for cervical spine instability issues and they describe digestive problems, the digestive difficulties are usually one of many symptoms, as I described above.
 One of the causes of this myriad of symptoms may be found in compression of the vagus nerve.
 We have two vagus nerves.
 The one on the left side of the neck and the one on the right side of the neck.
 Among the many functions of the vagus nerve is that it provides 75% of the total input for the parasympathetic nervous system, aptly called the rest and digest system.
 The vagus nerve is responsible for managing our intestinal activity as well as managing the sphincter muscles in the gastrointestinal tract.

+OIrritable bowel diseases as mentioned numerous times are diseases of inflammation.
 An interesting study came out of Switzerland in 2018.
-(3) What makes this study interesting is that is was lead by researchers in the University Hospital of Psychiatry, University of Bern.
+(3) What makes this study interesting is that it was led by researchers in the University Hospital of Psychiatry, University of Bern.
 Specifically the Division of Molecular Psychiatry.
 Molecular Psychiatry seeks to uncover biological mechanisms underlying psychiatric disorders and their treatment.
 We see many patients with cervical spine instability who have been recommended to psychiatry.
 Here the research team presents the biological aspect, not the psychiatric aspect, of gastrointestinal disorders as related to the vagus nerve.

 “The gastrointestinal tract is constantly confronted with food antigens, possible pathogens, and symbiotic intestinal microbiota that present a risk factor for intestinal inflammation.
 It is highly innervated by vagal fibers (vagus nerve) that connect the central nervous system with the intestinal immune system, making (the) vagus (nerve) a major component of the neuroendocrine-immune axis.
 This axis is involved in coordinated neural, behavioral, and endocrine responses, important for the first-line defense against inflammation.”